mohanapriya1994/ContentConceptsData/services/book_editing.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "book_editing"
 parentType: "academic"
 ---

+ContentConcepts specializes in editing and proofreading science, technology, business and non-fiction book manuscripts.
+Editing a book manuscript is an art.
+It's more than just grammar and correct usage of words.
+We have exclusive editors for book manuscripts who have experiece in editing more than 100 manuscripts.
+Our manuscript editing combines copy editing and developmental editing by